ProfessorKolodziej/final-project-fall-2022-the-librarians/README.md

 ## Description

-We did a project on banned bokos that included a banned books database.
+We did a project on banned books that included a banned books database.

 ## Project Documentation